 b) By phone, with a credit card, at 1.800.663.9711 (toll-free in Canada)

-c) By submitting a paper Full-Time Fee Deferral Application
+c) By submitting a paper Full-Time Fee Deferral Application (NEW: register by phone once approved.
+A paoer registration form is no longer required)

 - Mail, scan and email or fax the Study Contract to Student Awards and Financial Support after selecting a study period and signing it.